Dizzy Gillespie: Afro-Cuban jazz

 In the late 1940s, Gillespie was involved in the movement called Afro-Cuban music, bringing Afro-Latin American music and elements to greater prominence in jazz and even pop music, particularly salsa.
 Afro-Cuban jazz is based on traditional Afro-Cuban rhythms.
 Gillespie was introduced to Chano Pozo in 1947 by Mario Bauza, a Latin jazz trumpet player.
 Chano Pozo became Gillespie's conga drummer for his band.
 Gillespie also worked with Mario Bauza in New York jazz clubs on 52nd Street and several famous dance clubs such as the Palladium and the Apollo Theater in Harlem.
 They played together in the Chick Webb band and Cab Calloway's band, where Gillespie and Bauza became lifelong friends.
 Gillespie helped develop and mature the Afro-Cuban jazz style.
 Afro-Cuban jazz was considered bebop-oriented, and some musicians classified it as a modern style.
 Afro-Cuban jazz was successful because it never decreased in popularity and it always attracted people to dance.

 Gillespie's most famous contributions to Afro-Cuban music are "Manteca" and "Tin Tin Deo" (both co-written with Chano Pozo); he was responsible for commissioning George Russell's "Cubano Be, Cubano Bop", which featured Pozo.
 In 1977, Gillespie met Arturo Sandoval during a jazz cruise to Havana.
-Sandoval toured with Gillespie and defected in Rome in 1990 while touring with Gillespie and the United Nations Orchestra.
+Sandoval toured with Gillespie and defected in Rome in 1990 while touring with Gillespie and the United Nation Orchestra.